 - Differentiation from an eating disorder

 “By the time I see these types of patients, people with BDD, they have been referred from another specialty, such as a primary care doctor or plastic surgery office,” Dr. Singh said.
 “My first concern is always making sure they are safe, that they haven’t given up hope and don’t have suicidal thoughts or want to hurt themselves.
 Then I’m looking at what is going on in association with it, such as depression, anxiety or substance abuse.”

 Treatment of BDD usually involves a combination of treatments and may change over time.
 It could include the following:

 - Psychotherapy with a focus on cognitive behavioral therapy (CBT) can help you work through cognitive distortion/negative thinking and change unhealthy behaviors.

 - Medication, such as selective serotonin reuptake inhibitors (SSRIs), can help reduce obsessive thought patterns and behaviors.

 - Lifestyle changes, such as eating healthy, sticking with prescribed therapy and medicine, avoiding drugs and alcohol and exercising regularly, can help take care of yourself.

 There is hope

-If you are wrestling with BDD, there is hope.
+If you or a family member are wrestling with BDD, there is hope.
 Reach out to your physician or a behavioral health specialist to find out how to get started on the road to recovery.